zw2123/HFT_on_a_Chip/README.md

   Trading logic: 94-125 ns;
   Order book: 350-400 ns;
   Fast processor: 300ns.

+Please note: Tcl console does not support viewing of HLS and co-simulation report, to view the details, you have to create a project and run HLS/co-sim, and see the results.

 If you have Alveo Acceleration Card, you can go ahead and do step 3 (unfortunately I do not have), here (https://docs.amd.com/v/u/en-US/ug1370-u50-installation) is how to configure and program the Alveo U50.